AVIRAL1854/Eth-crypto-wallet/README.md

 Eth-crypto-wallet/src/components/RPC_list.tsx
 ```

-2. Update the `rpcLink` and `rpcList` arrays with your new network's details.
+2. Update the `rpcLink` and `rpcList` arrays with your new network's details in  Eth-crypto-wallet\src\components\RPC_list.tsx .
 Example:
 ```typescript
 export const rpcLink = [
   "http://127.0.0.1:8545/",